andrealommen/PHY104/index.markdown

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

+title: Welcome to Intro to Programming in Physics and Astronomy
 layout: page
 author: Andrea Lommen
 ---

-# Welcome to Intro to Programming in Physics and Astronomy
 # Spring 2020